Menomonie High School

-Menomonie High School is a public secondary school located in Menomonie, Wisconsin.
+Menomonie High School is a public secondary school located in Menomonie, Wisconsin, United States.
 The school has a student body of approximately 1,000 students with a staff of over 105.
 The Menomonie School District's only high school, it serves students in grades 9–12.
-The Menomonie High School's mascot is the Mustangs.
+Menomonie High School's teams are known as the Mustangs.

 Faculty

 In May 2009, Menomonie High teacher Susan Turgeson was named 2009 National Teacher of the Year for Secondary-School Food Science Program by the American Association of Family and Consumer Sciences (AAFCS).

 Extracurricular activities

 Clubs and extracurricular activities include FFA, DECA, SAGA, HOSA, Forensics, KEY Club, FCCLA, Fellowship of Christian Athletes, Multi-Culture Club, Science Olympiad, Technology Club, FBLA, Chorus, Musicale, Orchestra, Jazz Band, Student Council, Academic Decathlon, and fall and spring plays.

 Athletics

 Menomonie belongs to the Big Rivers Conference for athletics.
 It has teams in football, cross country, soccer, golf, swimming and diving, tennis, volleyball, basketball, gymnastics, hockey, wrestling, dance, baseball, softball, and track.